 Parent help provides you with an opportunity to spend time in the centre, to get to know the teachers and support them at the busiest time of the day.
 It is also an opportunity to see your child interacting in a different environment.

 We require each family to sign up to do ‘parent help’ each term.
 This is usually on the day your child attends, for approximately one hour between 11:30 am and 1:30 pm.
-We ask that you sign up once a term if your child attends for 1 or 2 sessions per week, or twice if your child attends for 3 or more sessions per week or if you have more than one child attending the centre.
+We ask that you sign up twice a term.
 The parent help roster is sent via email, with an attached google document at the beginning of each term.
 You can add your name to the document and it will automatically save.
-After a fortnight the document is removed and you will then find the roster by the attendance register for you to choose your date/s.
+After a fortnight the document is removed and you will then find the roster by the attendance register for you to choose your dates.

 A list of parent help duties is on display in the centre kitchen.
 Duties include filing art work, cleaning up art materials and equipment, disinfecting a set of toys, washing dishes and taking washing home.

 At the end of term we need an extra half an hour of help with general clean up and disinfection of toys or taking a bag of washing home.